-As of December 31, 2012, we have invested \$630.4 million in debt securities issued by corporations and federally sponsored agencies.
-The market value of these investments varies inversely with changes in current market interest rates.
+As of December 31, 2013, we have invested \$857.4 million in corporate-debt securities and federally-sponsored agencies.
+The market value of these investments varies inversely with changes in prevailing market interest rates.
 In general, as interest rates increase, the market value of a debt investment would be expected to decrease.
 Conversely, as interest rates decrease, the market value of a debt investment would be expected to increase.
-To address market risk, we invest in debt securities that mature within two years and hold these investments to maturity so that they can be redeemed at their stated or face value.
-At December 31, 2012, our investments in debt securities issued by corporations and federally-sponsored agencies had a weighted average stated interest rate of approximately 0.40 percent and a weighted average maturity of 1.0 year.
-These investments mature at various times through 2014 and many are callable annually.
+To date, we have not experienced significant volatility in the value of these investments.
+However, to address market risk, we invest in debt securities with terms no longer than three years and hold these investments to maturity so that they can be redeemed at their stated or face value.
+At December 31, 2013, our investments in debt securities issued by corporations and federally-sponsored agencies had a weighted average stated interest rate of approximately 0.38 percent and a weighted average maturity of 1.1 years.
+These investments mature at various times through 2016 and many are callable annually.

-During sustained periods of instability and uncertainty in the financial markets, we could be exposed to additional investment-related risks that could materially affect the value and liquidity of our investments.
+During sustained periods of instability and uncertainty in the financial markets, we may be subjected to additional investment-related risks that could materially affect the value and liquidity of our investments.
 In light of these risks, we actively monitor market conditions and developments specific to the securities and security classes in which we invest.
-We believe that we maintain a conservative investment approach in that we invest exclusively in unstructured, highly-rated securities with relatively short maturities that we believe reduce our exposure to undue risks.
+In addition, we believe that we maintain a conservative investment approach in that we invest exclusively in unstructured, highly-rated securities with relatively short maturities that we believe reduce our exposure to undue risks.
 While we believe we take prudent measures to mitigate investment related risks, such risks cannot be fully eliminated, as circumstances can occur that are beyond our control.